shangril/crero/README.md

 Paid download is not supported yet.
 Physical release shop feature.
 Streaming only or online music free download.
-Be aware that it is simply a code dump with some things wich still hardcoded.
+Be aware that it is simply a code dump with some things still hardcoded.
 Physical releases means free download, for now.

 # Installation steps